grpc/proposal/A55-xds-stateful-session-affinity.md

 implemented in a new and separate LB policy at an appropriate place in the hierarchy.

-RPC load reporting happens in the `“xds_cluster_impl”` policy and we do want all RPCs to be included in the load reports.
+RPC load reporting happens in the `xds_cluster_impl_experimental` policy and we do want all RPCs to be included in the load reports.
 And this policy conditionally routes an RPC based on the `override-host` value if present, or else delegates to the currently configured LB policy.
-Hence the new policy needs to be just below the `“xds_cluster_impl”` as its child policy.
-Let's call this new policy `“override-host-experimental”`.
+Hence the new policy needs to be just below the `xds_cluster_impl_experimental` as its child policy.
+Let's call this new policy `override_host_experimental`.
 This policy contains subchannel management, endpoint management, and RPC routing logic as follows:

 * maintain a map of valid endpoints (or `ResolvedAddresses`) and keep it up-to-date based on endpoint updates from the resolver.
 Let's call this